nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-tutorials/web-ui-document-layouts.md

 ### Create a Document Type Icon
 To do so, you need to go on the **Resources** tab
 1. Click on the **UI** folder
-2. Click on the **Create** button, select a folder and name it **Images**
+2. Click on the **Create** button, select a folder and name it **images**
 3. In this **Images** folder, create a `doctypes`folder.
 4. In the **doctypes** click on the **Upload** button and select your image. <br/>
-  You have to respect the following folder structure, and name the icon as your document type in order to display the icon.
+  You have to respect the following folder structure, and name the icon as your document type in lowercase in order to display the icon.
   ![]({{file name='tree-structure-icon-contract.png'}} ?w=200,border=true)
   {{#> callout type='warning' }}
   Your image needs to be in .svg format.